SchildiLuca/AboutMe/README.md

 # 👋 Hi!

-I'm Luca Schildwaechter [(Luca Schildi)](https://info.lschildi.de), software engineer, network and security expert, and a HomeLab enthusiast.
+I'm Luca Schildwaechter [(Luca Schildi)](https://info.lschildi.de), network engineer, security expert, and a HomeLab enthusiast.
 I create scripts for fun and to track my changes.
 Some loose and random scripts might be pubished but not constantly updated.

 # 🧑‍💻 My open source repos